Philosophy: Who Needs It by Ayn Rand

 Using common sense

-Ayn Rand is quite clear about the fact that man is neither to be obeyed or commanded and provides knowledge and tools to counter ridiculous statements, nonsensical catch phrases or throwaway quips which are designed to evade truth with aplomb and flounder you.
+Ayn Rand is quite clear about the fact that man is neither to be obeyed or commanded and provides knowledge and tools to counter ridiculous statements, nonsensical catch phrases or throwaway quips which are designed to evade the truth with aplomb and flounder you.

-These slogans are rife and are used by politicians who have been taught to deny everything and lie with impunity as and when required.
+These slogans are rife and are used by those politicians who have been taught to deny everything and lie with impunity as and when required.
 Each one of us needs to apply our common sense, moral code and reasoning when subjected to unproven metaphors, fictional straw men, questions left unanswered, autoritarian dogmatic absolutes, and so on.

 As Ayn says, we need our own philosophy to back us up and give us a consistent case when dealing with specific issues.
-This is not as difficult as it sounds when you now the battle is primarily intellectual or philosophical rather than political.
+This is not as difficult as it sounds when you know the battle is primarily intellectual or philosophical rather than political.
 It's a question of bringing order to our ideas and integrating them into our lives and our conversations as a matter of course, and not allowing ourselves to be dictated to by others.

-It means developing an active mind as a permanent attribute with a profound conviction that ideas are important to you and your life as you insist on the use of reason in all of your personal dealings which will lead to many opportunities to enlighten others.
+In Ayn's words, it means developing an active mind as a permanent attribute with a profound conviction that ideas are important to you and your life as you insist on the use of reason in all of your personal dealings which will lead to many opportunities to enlighten others.

 Philosophical detectivism

-In your role as a philosophical detective, your mission is to pick up on catch phrases used as handy means of rationalisation which Ayn describes as the hatred of reality, the notion that reason is unable to perceive reality and proclaims the supremecy of emotions in an uncomprehensible world.
+In your role as a philosophical detective, your mission is to pick up on catch phrases used as handy means of Rationalisation which Ayn describes as the hatred of reality, the notion that reason is unable to perceive reality, and proclaims the supremecy of emotions, in an uncomprehensible world.
 For example:

-If someone says to you, this may be good in theory, but it doesn't work in practice (which tries to detach theory from reality), you could say that it is theory that underpins practice identifying principles that can be used as guidelines for man's actions.
+If someone says to you, this may be good in theory, but it doesn't work in practice (which tries to detach theory from reality), you could say that it is the theory that underpins the practice identifying principles that can be used as guidelines for man's actions.

 If someone says to you, it's logical but logic has nothing to do with reality (which tries to assume that things are not really as they are), you could point out that logic is the art of non-contradictory identification which is ruled by the Law of Identity where each thing is identical with itself.
-Mention that this is underpinned by the Law of Logic (or logical reasoning) which ensures that terms and subjects remain consistent and self-referential within an argument.
+Mention that this is underpinned by the Law of Logic (or logical reasoning) which ensures terms and subjects remain consistent within an argument.

 The question is, are we going to continue to pander to the whims of individuals, corporations and governments that deem to control us by erasing our identity and denegrating our minds using underhand tactics?
-Or, are we going to think for ourselves and use our intelligence and common sense to burst their bubble of untruth and stop the madness?
+Or, are we going to think for ourselves and use our intelligence and common sense to burst their bubbles of untruth and stop the madness?

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf